nicksmith100/ms4-jumpersforgoalposts/README.md

 ### Page Elements and Interaction

-The website is divided between public-facing pages which provide product details to external users sourced from the database, and admin pages (for logged in users) which allow admins to update product information in the database.
+The website provides different functionality depending on the user's credentials.
+Public users can is divided between public-facing pages which provide product details to external users sourced from the database, and admin pages (for logged in users) which allow admins to update product information in the database.

 #### Public pages and elements